jvo203/fits_web_ql/README.md

 # How to Run the Production Server (only at the Japanese Virtual Observatory)
 cd into the fits_web_ql directory and execute

-cargo run --features 'jvo production cdn zfp' --release
+cargo run --features 'jvo cdn zfp' --release

 or

-cargo run --features 'jvo production cdn zfp' --release -- --path fitswebql_v4
+cargo run --features 'jvo cdn zfp' --release -- --path fitswebql_v4

 # extra features and options

 The "--features" option enables extra functionality.
-JVO-reserved features are "jvo" and "production". "cdn" can be used by anyone to speed up delivery of static resources by utilising a jsDelivr open-source content delivery network (https://www.jsdelivr.com). "cdn" is especially recommended if many users are accessing a remote FITSWebQL server.
+A JVO-reserved feature is named "jvo". "cdn" can be used by anyone to speed up delivery of static resources by utilising a jsDelivr open-source content delivery network (https://www.jsdelivr.com). "cdn" is especially recommended if many users are accessing a remote FITSWebQL server.
 There is no need to use it on your personal computer. "zfp" enables ZFP compression for FITS data cubes held in an internal FITSWebQL cache in order to (theoretically) speed-up loading times (see a note at the end of this README). "ipp" enables use of the Intel Integrated Performance Primitives (IPP) library in some places (for example rescaling images/videos).

 an alternative HTTP port